MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/migrate-to-operations-manager-managed-instance.md

 monikerRange: '>=sc-om-2019'
 ---

-# Migrate from Operations Manager on-premesis to Operations Manager managed instance (preview)
+# Migrate from Operations Manager on-premises to Operations Manager managed instance (preview)

-This article provides detailed migration steps to the below artefacts from Operations Manager on-premesis to Operations Manager managed instance (preview):
+This article provides detailed migration steps to the below artefacts from Operations Manager on-premises to Operations Manager managed instance (preview):

 - Management Packs and Overrides
 - Dashboard and Reports